NickyOYip/net-authorizing-system/README.md

 Please request test ETH from these faucets before attempting to create or interact with contracts.

+### Why Two Networks?

+The dual-chain approach addresses specific technical challenges:

+1. **Gas Cost Management**: Sepolia gas prices can be unstable and expensive during peak times.
+High-cost operations are therefore executed on Hoodi, which offers more stable and lower gas fees.

+2. **Event Querying Limitations**: The Graph (event query service) is not currently supported on the Hoodi network.
+As a result:
+   - The dashboard may not show all activated contracts that exist on the Hoodi network
+   - Users can still access these contracts by using the search function
+   - Contracts deployed on Sepolia will display correctly in all views

+This hybrid approach allows for cost-effective operations while maintaining essential functionality across both networks.

 ## Important Notes on Data Storage

 **⚠️ Development Environment Limitations:**